 And you’re finished!

-Now you have a sweet little leprechaun to give you lots of luck!
+Now you have a sweet vintage leprechaun to give you lots of luck!